 State Endangered: Any animal species whose prospects for survival or recruitment within the state are in immediate jeopardy and are in danger of disappearing from the state.
 This includes all species classified as endangered by the federal government that occur in Indiana.

 Special Concern: Any animal species requiring monitoring because of known/suspected limited abundance or distribution or because of a recent change in legal status or required habitat.
 These species do not receive legal protection under the Nongame and Endangered Species Conservation Act.

-The United States Congress passed the Endangered Species Act (ESA) in 1973, which charges the federal government with the protection of plant and animal species that are likely to become extinct or endangered in all or a significant part of their range.
-The United States Fish & Wildlife Service (USFWS) oversees the management of all terrestrial animals, plants, freshwater fish, and freshwater mollusks.
+The United States Congress passed the Endangered Species Act (ESA) in 1973.
+The Act charges the federal government to protect plant and animal species that are likely to become extinct or endangered in all or a significant part of their range.
+The United States Fish & Wildlife Service (USFWS) oversees the management of all terrestrial animals, plants, freshwater fish and freshwater mollusks.
 When a species is being considered as a candidate under the ESA, the USFWS compiles data, in part, from state biologists.
-The Wildlife Diversity Program in Indiana is responsible for surveying and monitoring the status of Indiana’s nongame mammals, birds, amphibians, reptiles, fish, and mollusks.
-It works closely with the USFWS, as well as other state agencies and universities, to protect those species in greatest need of conservation.
+Wildlife Diversity biologists survey and monitor the status of Indiana’s nongame amphibians, birds, fish, mammals, mollusks and reptiles.
+They work closely with the USFWS, as well as other state agencies and universities, to protect those species in greatest need of conservation.

 Federally Endangered: Any species that is in danger of extinction throughout all or a significant portion of its range.